 One of the categories you can choose is “select clothing stores,” and Old Navy, Gap and Banana Republic are all listed as qualifying stores, so purchases at all three will earn 5% cash back.
 And when you shop outside the Gap Brands, this card will still earn 5% at many other clothing stores, such as Ann Taylor, Eddie Bauer, J.Crew, Jos A Bank and more.

-In addition, you’ll be able to pick a second 5% category each quarter, such as cell phone providers, TV/internet/streaming services and sporting good stores.
+In addition, you’ll be able to pick a second 5% category each quarter, such as cell phone providers, TV/internet/streaming services or sporting good stores.
 Best of all, you can change your categories each quarter based on your upcoming needs.
-And you’ll also earn 2% cash back at gas stations, restaurants and grocery stores, with no cap on how much you can earn in those categories.
+And you’ll also earn 2% cash back at your choice of one category among gas stations, restaurants and grocery stores, with no cap on how much you can earn in that category.

 My Kohl’s Card: Best sign-up bonus